Fighting the good fight

 - Campbell University School of Law: J.D.

-- Jeremy has also helped obtain several confidential settlements of over $1,000,000 related to defective construction
+- Numerous additional confidential settlements of over $1,000,000 related to defective construction.

 Let’s start talking about your case right now with a free consultation!